C-Otto/BitBook/documentation/technical.md

 responsible for the queue organization and result forwarding is rather complex.
 To avoid concurrent database modifications, the classes are tweaked so that results are returned sequentially, i.e.
 NOT in parallel.

+### JLine and Spring Shell
+The CLI is created using Spring Shell, which under the hood makes use of JLine.
+I'm not very happy with this choice, mostly because both libraries seem to be in a bad shape.
+As an example, I'm unable to use case-insensitive tab completion (see [issue #20](https://github.com/C-Otto/BitBook/issues/20)).

+Furthermore, tab completion only works if the completion suggestion contains the phrase in front of `<tab>`, i.e.
+`foo<tab>` will only show suggestions that include `foo`.
+In order to make tab completion work for descriptions, I had to resort to a weird hack involving a null byte seperator (see `AbstractCompletionProvider`).
+Note that this is also the case if the phrase (`foo`) is included in the description of the completion suggestion.

+I'd also like to end the program using CTRL+D, which doesn't seem to be possible.